 Check, Check, Check, Check

 Happy Motoring!
-And, don’t forget to check out the Autobahn Blind Spot Mirror.
-They are fantastic!
+And, don’t forget to look into a Blind Spot Mirror.